 Where Can I Get My Wisdom Teeth Removed in Oklahoma?

-Oral and Maxillofacial Associates has offices in Oklahoma City, Norman, Midwest City, and Edmond.
-We’ve been in business for over 25 years and all of our doctors are board-certified by the American Board of Oral and Maxillofacial Surgery.
+Oral and Maxillofacial Associates has offices in Oklahoma City, Norman, Midwest City, Edmond, and Lakeside.
+We've been in business for over 30 years and all of our doctors are board-certified by the American Board of Oral and Maxillofacial Surgery.
 We perform wisdom teeth extractions daily in our comfortable, state-of-the-art offices.

-To schedule an appointment at one of our four convenient locations, contact us today.
+To schedule an appointment at one of our five convenient locations, contact us today.